brookshelley/brookshelley.github.com/movies.md

 38. **Wall-E**

     One of the best movies ever, and it's held up super well in animation and craft.
 I love this robot.

+39. **I think I watched a movie about a plague**

+    I was on a LOT of drugs for surgery, so I have no idea what this was called, but I'm pretty sure I saw it before?

+40. **The Happening**

+    This fucking movie is straight-up incredible.
+Mark Wahlberg at his best "I'm just happy to be here," and a whole lot of incredibly banal deaths.
+    Zooey "Literal Beige Person" Deschanel is also in this for some reason.
+    Anyways, I love that this was one of the movies we all saw, hoping for the return of that GOOD GOOD Sixth Sense action, and instead we got this beautiful god trash.
+Eat a pound of desert pudding and cry about humanity.

 ## 2016